Brasília: Sport

-The main stadiums are the Brasilia National Stadium Mané Garrincha (which was re-inaugurated on 18 May 2013), the Serejão Stadium (home for Brasiliense) and the Bezerrão Stadium (home for Gama).
+The main stadiums are Estadio Nacional Mané Garrincha (re-inaugurated on 18 May 2013), the Serejão Stadium (home for Brasiliense) and the Bezerrão Stadium (home for Gama).

+There are a couple of professional clubs playing in Brasília, like Brasiliense, Gama, Brasília FC, and Real Brasília, but none are currently in the top two levels of Brazilian football.
+Clubs from Rio de Janeiro and São Paulo remain the most supported throughout the city.

-Brasilia was one of the host cities of the 2014 FIFA World Cup and 2013 FIFA Confederations Cup, for which Brazil is the host nation.
-Brasilia hosted the opening of the Confederations Cup and hosted 7 World Cup games.
-Brasilia also hosted the football tournaments during the 2016 Summer Olympics held in Rio de Janeiro.
+Brasília was one of the host cities of the 2014 FIFA World Cup and 2013 FIFA Confederations Cup.
+Brasília hosted the opening of the Confederations Cup and hosted 7 World Cup games.
+Brasília also hosted the football tournaments during the 2016 Summer Olympics held in Rio de Janeiro.

-Brasilia is known as a departing point for the practice of unpowered air sports, sports that may be practiced with hang gliding or paragliding wings.
+Brasília is known as a departing point for the practice of unpowered air sports, sports that may be practiced with hang gliding or paragliding wings.
 Practitioners of such sports reveal that, because of the city's dry weather, the city offers strong thermal winds and great "cloud-streets", which is also the name for a maneuver quite appreciated by practitioners.
-In 2003, Brasilia hosted the 14th Hang Gliding World Championship, one of the categories of free flying.
+In 2003, Brasília hosted the 14th Hang Gliding World Championship, one of the categories of free flying.
 In August 2005, the city hosted the second stage of the Brazilian Hang Gliding Championship.

-Brasilia is the site of the Autódromo Internacional Nelson Piquet which hosted a non-championship round of the 1974 Formula One Grand Prix season.
-An IndyCar race was cancelled at the last minute in 2015.
+Brasília is the site of the Autódromo Internacional Nelson Piquet which hosted the Grande Prêmio Presidente Emílio Médici, a non-championship round of the 1974 Formula One Grand Prix season, which was won by Emerson Fittipaldi.
+An IndyCar race was cancelled at the last minute in 2015 due to financial concerns.
+The track, which has been closed since 2015, is being renovated for the end of 2023 after a deal was struck with Banco de Brasília and Terracap.

-The city is also home to Uniceub BRB, one of Brazil's best basketball clubs, who became NBB champion in 2010, 2011 and 2012.
+The city is also home to one of Brazil's top basketball clubs, the three-time NBB champion Uniceub BRB.
 The club hosts some of its games at the 16,000 all-seat Nilson Nelson Gymnasium.
+Brasília attempted to host the 2000 Summer Olympics, but withdrew its application.
+In tennis, Brasília is host to the Aberto da República, and formerly hosted the Aberto de Brasília.